Non-Line-of-Sight Reconstruction using Efficient Transient Rendering: Evaluation

+We then used the truncated rendering as reference for our own renderer, and tested the effect of temporal filtering and shadow testing on the difference (\Fig{fig:renderererror}).
+A na\"ive version of our renderer, with all refinements disabled, reached the reference up to an error of a little under $10 \%$.
+After activating the temporal filtering and the shadow tests, our fast renderer delivered a close approximation to the ray-traced reference with with \unit{69.796}{\deci\bel} peak signal-to-noise ratio (PSNR) or a relative $L2$ difference of $0.489 \%$.
 All error values are provided at a glance in \Tab{tab:render_error}.
 The main result from this investigation is that both features are essential to our renderer.
 The gain in accuracy comes at the expense of significantly increased runtime when using the shadow test (\Fig{fig:rendererTimings}).
-For small numbers of pixels, a significant part of that runtime is caused by the construction of acceleration structures---here, about 10\,ms for an object with approximately 55,000 triangles.
+For small numbers of pixels, a significant part of that runtime is caused by the construction of acceleration structures---here, about \unit{10}{ms} for an object with approximately 55,000 triangles.
 Another noteworthy observation is that the Monte-Carlo rendering used as reference was likely not fully converged (\Fig{fig:toftracerConvergence}) even after evaluating 250 million samples per pixel.
 We expect that more exhaustive sampling would likely have further reduced the error.